HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 ## Installation

 - Follow the [steps outlined here](../../tutorial/installconfig/index.md) to install DRAPI on your main server.
 We shall refer to it as hub henceforth.
 - Start DRAPI on the hub using the Domino console command `load restapi`.
 This will create the database `KeepConfig.nsf`.
-When you upgrade DRAPI, you need to refresh the design of `KeepConfig.nsf` from `KeepConfig.ntf`
+When you upgrade DRAPI, you need to refresh the design of `KeepConfig.nsf` from `KeepConfig.ntf`.
 - Use the Domino admin to create replicas of `KeepConfig.nsf` on all participating servers.
 You must retain the name and location.
 - If one of the participating servers already has a `KeepConfig.nsf` with a divergent replicaId, you must remove it.
 If it has no configuration entries, just delete it.
-When there are or you are not sure, rename it and deal with it later on.
+When there are, or you aren't sure, rename it and deal with it later on.
 - Create and/or verify scheduled (or cluster) replication between the participating servers (henceforth referred to as spokes) and the hub.
 - Now install DRAPI on the spokes.